learn-co-curriculum/phase-0-bash-navigation/README.md

 You should see you are still in the same directory where you wrote the command.
 You will learn a bit later in the course about when and how the `.` is used.

-The bash shell provides one additional shortcut: `~`.
+The shell application provides one additional shortcut: `~`.
 This symbol is used to indicate the home directory.

 If you haven't already, use `cd ..` a second time to go "up" another level to the root directory.
 Run `pwd` to verify; you should see `/` output.